wp-plugins/supersaas-appointment-scheduling/readme.txt

 == Screenshots ==

-1. Example of a SuperSaaS appointment schedule
+1. **Capacity Schedule** - Example of a SuperSaaS appointment schedule
+2. **Resource Schedule** - Another example of a SuperSaaS appointment schedule
+3. **SuperSaaS Dashboard** - Many configuration options available.
+4. **Wordpress Plugin** - Configure the SuperSaaS Wordpress plugin, see also the tutorial section <a href="http://www.supersaas.com">tutorials</a>

+== Languages ==

+SuperSaaS is available in more than 26 languages.
+Check out the <a href="http://www.supersaas.com">SuperSaaS</a> website, for more information.

 == Changelog ==